 Search Encrypt is a privacy-friendly search engine that is growing more feature-rich and user-friendly all the time.
 In the past year it added video, news, maps and shopping search results.
 As Search Encrypt grows more feature-rich and improves its search results, it’s rapidly gaining users.
 It now sees millions of visitors per day.

 When you search with Search Encrypt, your searches are encrypted locally which means that your search terms are sent to our server in an encrypted form.
 Even if someone is able to monitor your network activity or remotely access your computer, your search terms will be private and secure.

-What sets Search Encrypt apart from most other search engines, is the level of encryption it uses.
+What sets Search Encrypt apart is the level of encryption it uses.
 Your search terms are 1) encrypted locally, 2) transmitted via HTTPS, 3) and protected with expiring encryption keys.
 This means you can be very confident that when using this search engine, you will be the only one who knows what you’re searching for.